 2. Gather all of your paperwork and files for the end of the year.

 Collect outstanding debts and pay off your creditors.
 Get all of your financial records in order and gather receipts.
 If you are a solopreneurer or small business, this will help you know where you stand financially at the start of the new year.
+To make this job easier, it may be worth considering investing in some document management software from a reputable website like FilecenterDMS.com.
+This means you won’t have to go sifting through thousands of paper documents, you can view them online instead.
 I like to remove all of my files specific to the year ending, place them in a clear plastic box and move them to the closet in my office.
 Then I create files for the new year and am ready to start fresh.
+Alternatively, you may want to look into digital options to not let the paperwork build.
+For example, truck driver recruiting paperwork can be better handled fully on the computer, and software that cleans as it goes stops the boxes building in the closet.

 3. Take advantage of year-end tax savings.